Mould and pest control

 - keep only a few plants inside.

-Use a clean sponge or cloth when washing off mould and rinse it often to reduce the risk of it spreading.
-Wear gloves when washing it away - be careful not to splash any liquid on your clothes or in your eyes and open windows to improve airflow while you clean.
+Starting with a clean sponge or cloth and rinsing it often will reduce the risk of mould spreading.
+Bleach can be harmful, so it pays to be extra careful by opening windows while you clean, wearing gloves and being careful not to splash any liquid on your clothes or in your eyes.

 Rats and mice